Ladder Capital Corp (LADR) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price predicted by analysts for LADR is $12.60, which is $3.81 above the current price.
-The public float for LADR is 112.73M and currently, short sellers hold a 1.65% ratio of that float.
-The average trading volume of LADR on April 05, 2023 was 786.64K shares.
+The average price point forecasted by analysts for Ladder Capital Corp (LADR) is $12.60, which is $3.99 above the current market price.
+The public float for LADR is 112.73M, and currently, short sellers hold a 1.65% ratio of that floaft.
+The average trading volume of LADR on April 11, 2023 was 814.68K shares.

 LADR’s Market Performance

-LADR’s stock has seen a -2.03% decrease for the week, with a -17.80% drop in the past month and a -10.08% fall in the past quarter.
-The volatility ratio for the week is 2.41%, and the volatility levels for the past 30 days are at 3.51% for Ladder Capital Corp The simple moving average for the last 20 days is -3.77% for LADR stock, with a simple moving average of -11.93% for the last 200 days.
+The stock of Ladder Capital Corp (LADR) has seen a -4.66% decrease in the past week, with a -13.28% drop in the past month, and a -13.86% fall in the past quarter.
+The volatility ratio for the week is 2.74%, and the volatility levels for the past 30 days are at 3.37% for LADR.
+The simple moving average for the last 20 days is -3.26% for LADR stock, with a simple moving average of -13.62% for the last 200 days.

 Analysts’ Opinion of LADR